Dementia: Sleep disturbances

 Over 40% of people with dementia report sleep problems.
 Approaches to treating these sleep problems include medications and non-pharmacological approaches.
-The use of medications to alleviate sleep disturbances that people with dementia often experience has not been well researched, even for medications that are commonly prescribed.
-In 2012 the American Geriatrics Society recommended that benzodiazepines such as diazepam, and non-benzodiazepine hypnotics, be avoided for people with dementia due to the risks of increased cognitive impairment and falls.
+The use of medications to alleviate sleep disturbances has not been well researched, even for medications that are commonly prescribed.
+In 2012 the American Geriatrics Society recommended that benzodiazepines such as diazepam, and non-benzodiazepine sleeping pills, be avoided for people with dementia due to the risks of increased cognitive impairment and falls.
 Benzodiazepines are also known to promote delirium.
 Additionally, little evidence supports the effectiveness of benzodiazepines in this population.
 No clear evidence shows that melatonin or ramelteon improves sleep for people with dementia due to Alzheimer's, but it is used to treat REM sleep behavior disorder in dementia with Lewy bodies.
 Limited evidence suggests that a low dose of trazodone may improve sleep, however more research is needed.

-Non-pharmacological approaches have been suggested for treating sleep problems for those with dementia, however, there is no strong evidence or firm conclusions on the effectiveness of different types of interventions, especially for those who are living in an institutionalized setting such as a nursing home or long-term care home.
+Non-pharmacological approaches have been suggested but there is no strong evidence or firm conclusions on the effectiveness of different types of interventions, especially for those who are living in an institutionalized setting such as a nursing home or long-term care home.
+A sleep management programme may be useful that includes sleep hygiene education, exercise and tailored activities.

 Pain

-As people age, they experience more health problems, and most health problems associated with aging carry a substantial burden of pain; therefore, between 25% and 50% of older adults experience persistent pain.
-Seniors with dementia experience the same prevalence of conditions likely to cause pain as seniors without dementia.
-Pain is often overlooked in older adults and, when screened for, is often poorly assessed, especially among those with dementia, since they become incapable of informing others of their pain.
-Beyond the issue of humane care, unrelieved pain has functional implications.
-Persistent pain can lead to decreased ambulation, depressed mood, sleep disturbances, impaired appetite, and exacerbation of cognitive impairment and pain-related interference with activity is a factor contributing to falls in the elderly.

-Although persistent pain in people with dementia is difficult to communicate, diagnose, and treat, failure to address persistent pain has profound functional, psychosocial and quality of life implications for this vulnerable population.
-Health professionals often lack the skills and usually lack the time needed to recognize, accurately assess and adequately monitor pain in people with dementia.
-Family members and friends can make a valuable contribution to the care of a person with dementia by learning to recognize and assess their pain.
-Educational resources and observational assessment tools are available.
+Pain in those with moderate to severe dementia is often overlooked and poorly assessed since they become incapable of communicating their pain.
+Nearly 80% of those with dementia in nursing homes may experience pain that is difficult to communicate, and it may be expressed as a behavioral symptom.
+Persistent pain has functional implications, it can lead to decreased mobility, depression, sleep disturbances, impaired appetite, exacerbation of cognitive impairment and contribute to falls.
+Caregivers can learn to recognize and assess the pain cues.
+The use of a Pain Assessment in Advanced Dementia scale, can help healthcare workers in their care of those with advanced dementia.